 History and Governance

-The Ivanhoe Home is run by the Ryder-Cheshire Victorian Homes Foundation which is an independent, not-for-profit organisation registered with the Australian Charities and Not-For-Profit Commission, ABN 94 07 894 2499.
-All members of the committee of the Ryder-Cheshire Victorian Homes Foundation give their time on a voluntary basis.
-The Ivanhoe Home does not seek or receive government funding and relies heavily on the efforts and generosity of many volunteers, service clubs, churches and community groups.
+The Ivanhoe Home is run by the Ryder-Cheshire Victorian Homes Foundation Inc. It is an independent, not-for-profit organisation registered with the Australian Charities and Not-For-Profit Commission.
+All members of the Committee of Management give their time on a voluntary basis.
+The Ivanhoe Home does not seek or receive government funding and relies heavily on the efforts and generosity of many volunteers, donors, service clubs, churches and community groups.

 Facilities and Staff

-The Ivanhoe Home consists of 43 self-contained studio (bed-sitter) units, spread across three buildings and set in peaceful garden surrounds.
-Each unit has two or three single beds, an en-suite bathroom, a fully equipped kitchenette, digital TV and telephone.
-Bed linen and towels are supplied and laundry facilities are available in each building.
+The Ivanhoe Home consists of 43 self-contained studio in the style of bed sitter units.
+They are spread across three buildings and set in peaceful garden surrounds.
+Each unit has two or three single beds, an en suite bathroom, a fully equipped kitchenette, digital TV and telephone.
+Bed linen and towels are supplied.
+Laundry facilities are available in each building.
 There is adequate parking located on-site and in Donaldson Street.

-The Ivanhoe Home is staffed by a resident carer, office manager and volunteers.
+The Ivanhoe Home is staffed by either/or office manager, resident carers and volunteers.
 A member of staff is available at all times to offer support and assistance, however medical supervision, nursing care and meals are not provided.

-The Ivanhoe Home is located in Donaldson Street in Ivanhoe, which is a pleasant residential suburb located about 9kms north of the Melbourne CBD.
+The Ivanhoe Home is located in Donaldson Street, Ivanhoe.
+It is a pleasant residential suburb located about 9kms north of the Melbourne CBD.
 The area has very good shopping, transport, medical and recreational facilities.

-There is a bus stop around the corner from the Ivanhoe Home and it is about a 10 minute walk to the main shopping centre and train station.
+There is a bus stop around the corner from the Ivanhoe Home.
+It is about a 10 minute walk to the main shopping centre and train station.
 The local swimming pool and gymnasium are located at the end of Donaldson Street.